 I am a teacher, researcher, writer and mother.
 I have a PhD in Sustainable Development and a MSc in Social Psychology.
 I research about ecovillages, sustainability transitions and grassroots innovations.
-You can find my academic publications at https://www.researchgate.net/profile/Rebeca_Roysen and my books at https://www.amazon.com/author/rebecaroysen.
+You can find my academic publications at https://www.researchgate.net/profile/Rebeca_Roysen.
 My life is dedicated to promoting transitions – in my personal life, in my community, in my research, in my political engagements and in my teachings.
 I’m very much inspired by the personal and collective transformation power of community and I love to share my knowledge through lectures, workshops, and writings.
-I live with my 10-year-old daughter in Ecoaldeia Aratikum, an ecovillage located in Instituto Biorregional do Cerrado (IBC), in Alto Paraíso de Goiás, Brazil (https://www.biorregional.eco.br/).
-I am also the current coordinator at IBC's Pedagogical EcoCenter and a volunteer lecturer at University of Brasília (Centro de Estudos Avançados do Cerrado - UnB Cerrado).
+I am a member of Ecoaldeia Aratikum, an ecovillage located in Instituto Biorregional do Cerrado (IBC), in Alto Paraíso de Goiás, Brazil (www.ibccerrado.org).
+I am also a member of the GEN Research Group and of the research circle at CASA Brasil.

 Primary interests: Sustainability Transitions; Grassroots Innovations; Deep Ecology Practices; Higher Education